-Lawyers need to be skilled at many things, but the use of language is one of the most important skills that you can have.
+Lawyers need to be skilled at many things and the correct use of legal vocabulary is one of the most important skills that you can have.
 Whether you are delivering a speech in the courtroom or drafting a contract, the need for the right wording can make a huge difference.

 1. Insure and Ensure